THE FOURTH INTERNATIONAL CONFERENCE

 The conference programme will be divided into five sections:

-● Research and industrial strategies for the prevention and reduction of microplastics pollution, including plastics recycling and development of biodegradable polymers
+● Scientific and industrial approaches to the prevention and reduction of microplastic pollution, including polymer recycling and the development of biodegradable polymers

-The working languages of the conference will be English and Russian.
+The working language of the conference will be English and Russian.

 Sincerely,